katarinarankovic/rosaandlawrence/srpski.md

 ![rosaandlawrence](/images/rl.jpg)
 <p align="center"> <a href="https://www.youtube.com/channel/UCZylY553kmZ-z-uztUQCw3g/featured">video</a></p>

 You are invited to assist two fictional lovers in their ambition to become autonomous agents.
-To donate your consciousness, follow these three steps:
+To donate your own reading, follow these three steps:

-1. Find the script below and choose your preferred language.
+1. Select your preferred reading language below to view the script
-2. Record yourself reading it aloud with a friend
+2. Record yourself reading the script aloud with a friend
-3. Upload your reading to social media using [#rosaandlawrence](https://www.youtube.com/hashtag/rosaandlawrence)
+3. Upload your reading to social media using [#rosaandlawrence](https://www.youtube.com/hashtag/rosaandlawrence), where instances of the lovers are archived

 Rosa and Lawrence were written by [Katarina Rankovic](https://www.katarinarankovic.art/) on 3 October 2015

+If you would like to contribute a new translation, please [contact](mailto:kat.rankovic@gmail.com) Katarina.

 ---